Head Hunter, King Cobra raids: Seven in court, methamphetamine, firearms, $100k seized in drug busts

-Police have seized "methamphetamine, firearms, ammunition and tens of thousands of dollars" after a number of search warrants were carried out across New Zealand.
+Police have seized methamphetamine, firearms, ammunition and tens of thousands of dollars after a number of raids across New Zealand.

 Seven people with reported links to gangs, including a teenager, have been arrested and face court action in coming days.